Are Palm Trees Native To California? (And Species of Palm Trees?)

 How Long Does a Palm Plant Live?

 A palm tree can live up to many hundred years.
-Some varieties manage to live up to only 40 years while others can live for a hundred years.
+Some varieties manage to live up to only 40 years, while others can live for a hundred years or even more.
 It depends on the variety of the palm plant.
-But on average, the lifespan of a palm tree varies from 70 to 80 years.
+But on average, the lifespan of most palm tree species varies from 70 to 100 years.

-By using the right fertilizers and providing care, you can increase their lifespan significantly.
-While Mexican fan palms and Date palms are known to live for up to a hundred years, Coconut palms are known to live for 70 to 80 years.
-Areca palms have the lowest life span of just 40 years.
+You can increase their lifespan significantly by using the right fertilizers and providing care.
+With proper care, you can expect the Mexican fan palms and Date palms to live for up to 100 years, Coconut palms up to 80 years.
+Areca palms, on the other hand, have the lowest life span of just 40 years.

 What is Killing Palm Trees in California?